ztcollazo/weasel/README.md

 )

 func main() {
-  // Connect is a wrapper around SQLX's connect; se that for more details. conn := weasel.Connect("postgres", "user=foo dbname=bar sslmode=off")
+  // Connect is a wrapper around SQLX's connect; see that for more details. conn := weasel.Connect("postgres", "user=foo dbname=bar sslmode=off")

   // Let's create the schema now type PersonSchema struct {
     weasel.Document[*PersonSchema] // Note the pointer!!!
     // PK denotes it as the primary key
     Id        int                            `db:"id" pk:"" type:"serial"`
     FirstName string                         `db:"first_name" type:"text"`
     LastName  string                         `db:"last_name" type:"text"`
     Email     string                         `db:"email" type:"text"`
+    PlaceId   int                            `db:"place_id" type:"integer"`
+    // Relations
+    Place     weasel.BelongsTo[*PlaceSchema] `belongsto:"place"` // Again with the required pointer
     Hello     string
   }

-  // You can define an `Init` function that is called whenever a document is created
+  // You can define an `Init` function that is called whenever a document is created.
-  // the method can have a pointer receiver.
-It takes one argument, the document, and modifies it func (p PersonSchema) Init(d *PersonSchema) {
+  // Again, the method MUST have a pointer receiver. func (p *PersonSchema) Init() {
-    d.Hello = "world"
+    p.Hello = "world"
+    // Relations, supports: BelongsTo, HasMany (through), HasOne weasel.UseBelongsTo(p, &Place /* pointer to model as second param */)

+    // HasMany through is slightly different
+    // In that case, you would still use the UseHasMany function
+    // But in the schema, you would add a `through` tag
+    // with the intermittent model

     // this is where you would do your validations
-    // d.Errors is a []error
+    // d.Errors is an []error
     // d.Errors = append(d.Errors, errors.New("whatever"))
   }